 AUN3 devices are served by the same AMF which is serving the 5G-RG.
 This is ensured by the W-AGF using the GUAMI of the 5G-RG to select an AMF for an AUN3 being registered to the network.

+the 5G-RG provides its own GUTI together with a NAS registration request sent on behalf of an AUN3 device in order for the 5GC to check whether the 5G-RG being used is actually registered The common AMF (for both 5G-RG and AUN3 devices served by this 5G-RG) locally checks whether the 5G-RG being used is registered over Wireline access.

+Editor’s Note: the bullet above is FFS

 When the registration of an AUN3 device has successfully completed, the 5G-RG establishes a PDU Session on behalf of the AUN3 device.
 This PDU Session is handled by 5GC as part of the AUN3 subscription and is associated with the AUN3 SUPI; An AUN3 device can at a given time only use a single PDU Session.
 The parameters to establish this PDU session are based on the URSP (if any) for the AUN3 device.

 Different QoS parameters may apply to PDU sessions of different AUN3 devices.